mantrajs/mantra-cli/README.md

 * `collection`

 Use `--schema` option (alias `-s`) to specify the schema solution to use for your Mongo collections.
-Currently, you can specify `collection2`.
+Currently, you can specify `collection2`, and `astronomy`.

     mantra g collection books -s collection2